-Windows, External Doors and Joinery Repair Category 2 Notes Seals to some of the double-glazed windows have failed causing condensation between the panes.
-Some of the window handles do not operate correctly.
-Windows can be problematic and over time the operation of the windows can be affected and opening mechanisms damaged.
+Windows, External Doors and Joinery Repair Category 2 Notes Windows can be problematic and over time the operation of the windows can be affected and opening mechanisms damaged.
 It is therefore likely that maintenance/repair will be required as part of an ongoing maintenance programme.
-Heatherly Errogie Inver rness IV2 6UH Page 12 of 25
+Seals to some of the double-glazed windows have failed causing condensation between the panes.
+The external joinery is weathered and affected by localised timber decay.